YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 - A stable restart mechanism
 - Controlled allocations via frames

 we get a deterministic heap layout, which means the offset (`algo_id = 0x11`) and the position of our crafted chunk stay reliable.

-## Debugging: Verifying Layout with GDB

-To confirm everything:
-1. Attach `gdb` to the Python process inside the container.
-2. Set a breakpoint in hand`le_pdu near the allocation of the algorithm table.
-3. Send the final malicious frame.
-4. When the breakpoint hits, print memory starting from the algo table address.

-The memory dump shows:
-- The `algos` table at the start of the allocation.
-- Immediately following it, our crafted frame data.
-- Inside that frame, the command string and the `system()` pointer.

-Once this is verified, we know that:
-- Using `algo_id = 0x11` will indeed index into our fake `system()` pointer.
-- The `payload` argument points to the command string (`"cat flag 1>&7"`).

-At that point, letting execution continue triggers the exploit.

 ## Triggering the Exploit and Getting the Flag